mmistakes/minimal-mistakes/_pages/research.md

 ![IMPC logo](/assets/images/IMPC_logo.png "Integrated Modelling Program for Canada"){: .align-right style="width: 20%;"}

 Dr. Ahmed is managing and leading the modelling efforts of Nelson-MIP project, which is funded by the Integrated Modelling Program for Canada (IMPC - Theme A6).
 The project involves testing multiple hydrologic models over the international Nelson-Churchill River basin in North America.
 The work is being conducted in collaboration with researchers and practitioners across Canada under the umbrella of this project.
 This project includes two-way knowledge transfer between researchers and practitioners to build better hydrologic models of the area.
-The participating models are test for their ability to simulate the streamflow and other hydrologic signatures of that complex basin.
+The participating models are tested for their ability to simulate the streamflow and other hydrologic signatures of that complex basin.

 [Learn more](https://gwf.usask.ca/impc/science/research-themes/theme-a6.php){: .btn .btn--info}

-This study (Phase 0 and 1 only) was accepted for publication in Journal of Hydrology [DOI: 10.1016/j.jhydrol.2023.129820](https://doi.org/10.1016/j.jhydrol.2023.129820).
-The dataset for this study is pulished on the [Federated Research Data Repository](https://doi.org/10.20383/102.0705) and an interactive maps showing the models results are available below.
+This study (Phase 0 and 1 only) was accepted for publication in the Journal of Hydrology [link](https://doi.org/10.1016/j.jhydrol.2023.129820).
+The dataset for this study is published on the [Federated Research Data Repository](https://doi.org/10.20383/102.0705) and interactive maps showing the models' results are available below.

 ### Phase 0 streamflow results:
 The following map displays the streamflow simulation results of the participating models using uncalibrated model setups.

 [Go to interactive map](https://uc-hal.github.io/Nelson-MIP/Phase_0_flow_map.html){: .btn .btn--info}

 ### Phase 1 streamflow results:
 The following map displays the streamflow simulation results of the participating models using calibrated model setups.

 [Go to interactive map](https://uc-hal.github.io/Nelson-MIP/Phase_1_flow_map.html){: .btn .btn--info}
 {: .text-justify}